Connor-Miller/loot/docs/agents/issue-tracker.md

 - Land through `loot-first review` / `land` as usual (workflow.md).
 Landing marks the lane; `loot lane gc` from the primary reaps it afterwards — don't delete the directory by hand.
-- Caveats: spawn is primary-only and needs a keyed repo; until the harbor ships (#229), lands are unserialized — one `loot-first land` at a time.
+- Caveats: spawn is primary-only and needs a keyed repo.
+Lands are serialized by the harbor lock (#229, ADR 0036): `loot-first land` takes a brief shared-store lock across the git-main projection, so concurrent lands queue rather than race — no manual one-at-a-time discipline needed.